-Sarkar A, Arepallly GW, Cines DB, Kowalska AM, Rauova L, Poncz M, Gollomp K. A heparin-induced thrombocytopenia (HIT)-like monoclonal antibody KKO has therapeutic potential in a murine endotoxemia model [abstract].
+Sarkar A, Arepally GW, Cines DB, Kowalska AM, Rauova L, Poncz M, Gollomp K. A heparin-induced thrombocytopenia (HIT)-like monoclonal antibody KKO has therapeutic potential in a murine endotoxemia model [abstract].
 In: Proceedings of the 60th annual meeting of the American Society of Hematology; 2018 Dec 1-4; San Diego, CA.

 Gollomp K, Johnston I, Kim M, Zhai L, Zhao G, Kowalska AM, Poncz M. Platelet Factor 4 (PF4)-Mediated Neutrophil Extracellular Trap Compaction Limits Endothelial Injury and Promotes Survival Following Lipopolysaccharide Challenge.
 Presented at The American Society of Hematology annual meeting, 2017 December 9-12; Atlanta, GA.

-Gollomp K, Hayes V, Johnston I, Kim M, Zhao G, Rauova L, MD, Poncz M. Ihibition of Neutrophil Extracellular Trap Release through the Disruption of PAD4 Leads to Decreased Neutrophil and Platelet Accumulation at Sites of Venular Vascular Injury in a Murine Model of Heparin-Induced Thrombocytopenia.
+Gollomp K, Hayes V, Johnston I, Kim M, Zhao G, Rauova L, MD, Poncz M. Inhibition of Neutrophil Extracellular Trap Release through the Disruption of PAD4 Leads to Decreased Neutrophil and Platelet Accumulation at Sites of Venular Vascular Injury in a Murine Model of Heparin-Induced Thrombocytopenia.
 Presented at The American Society of Hematology annual meeting, 2017 December 9-12; Atlanta, GA